tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 So this first step is one of *identifying* the work &mdash; what projects are out there, what's on each team's roadmap, when are new features and products going to be released, which of these projects will require documentation, and so on.
 Gather up a list of these projects and put them onto a documentation planning spreadsheet.

 While this project identification task might seem common to any documentation team, when you have a developer portal this work is magnified.
-Developer portal tends to be publishing hub for many different teams, often working independently.
+A developer portal tends to be a publishing hub for many different teams, often working independently.
 A thriving developer portal might have documentation input from dozens of different teams, many of whom are siloed from each other in independent ways.

 As you're scouring for this project information, look for roadmap trackers maintained by all the teams you support.
 For example, you might track about half a dozen different roadmaps from teams.
 Some projects might be listed on multiple roadmaps because different teams might play different roles with the projects.
 For example, visual designers might only have UX mocks on their roadmap, while engineering teams might have engineering tasks related to the project, and so on.